ben-cha/ndimfun.m/README.md

 Say you want to use @rot90 on a set of 20 intensity images of size 10 x 10.
 You then may have a matrix of said imageset with size [10 10 20] or a cell of length 20 with arrays of size [10 10]
 You might be wondering if it's computationally worth it to convert your imageset to a gpuArray and use pagefun or to just use cellfun
-Use dim3fun to compare the processing times
+Use ndimfun to compare the processing times

 ## Sample code: